Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Applications

-Studying this dip of the SFF in isolation, one could be led to believe that all systems within this more general class exhibit maximally chaotic scrambling.
-A first hint that this may not be the case is given by the decay of the scaling parameter itself, where we again observe an exponential decay, but with a decay rate
+Our scaling ansatz \eqref{eq:Scaling} equates two unitarily invariant generators.
+This unitary invariance is also obeyed in DBM and is the sole constraint in the derivation of the exponential decay of the first-order SFF \eqref{eq:Invariance} to unity with decay rate \eqref{eq:gamma1}.
+Studying this decay of the SFF in isolation, one could be led to believe that all systems within this more general class of unitarily invariant processes exhibit maximally chaotic scrambling.
+A first hint that this may not be the case is given by the decay of the scaling parameter itself, where we again observe an exponential decay, but with a decay rate (see Appendix~\ref{app:c})

-that is not universally linked to $\gamma_1$.
+that is not universally linked to $\gamma_1$ given by Eq.~\eqref{eq:gamma1}.
 Instead, the mathematical definitions of these quantities enforce the relation $\gamma_1\leq 2 \gamma_0$, again up to corrections $O(N^{-2})$.
 The scaling forms \eqref{eq:StroboscopicFFResult} satisfy this constraint tightly, and also its extension to the decay rates of the higher-order SFFs, $\gamma_n \leq 2n \gamma_0$.
 We can therefore view these scaling forms as lower bounds that are approached only for maximally scrambling dynamics, as represented, e.g., by DBM.
+Within the class of unitarily invariant processes, we can view these bounds for the decay of the $n$th-order SFF as the analog of the chaos bounds on OTOCs, here obtained directly from the spectral statistics.
+Moreover, by further adapting our scaling analysis of the DBM process, we can take one further step and directly utilize the scaling forms \eqref{eq:StroboscopicFFResult} of the SFF as bounds that are expressed in terms of the scaling parameter $a$.

 We exemplify this by modifying DBM, which mathematically corresponds to a Wiener process, into a Cauchy process, obtained from generators